pictoune/pictoune.github.io/getting-started.md

 title: Getting Started
 nav_order: 2
 has_children: true
+has_toc: false
 ---

 # Getting Started with AnkiLingoFlash

-Follow these steps to begin your journey with AnkiLingoFlash:
+Follow the steps below to begin your journey with AnkiLingoFlash:

 1. [Install AnkiLingoFlash.]({% link installation.md %})